microsoft/live-share/docs/extensions.md

 This will require some form of API/SDK, which extensions can use to determine if/when the end-user is within a Live Share session, and if so, light up additional capabilities.
 The following represents a high-level overview of some of the extension points we've identified, and look forward to getting further feedback on:

+1. Retrieving the list of participants within the current Live Share session (e.g. the [Git Co-Authors](https://marketplace.visualstudio.com/items?itemName=drrouman.git-coauthors) extension could use that to populate the host's commit message with)

 1. Sharing a server that an extension was responsible for starting, and then optionally specifying whether a browser should be launched on the guest's machine as well (e.g. a debug adapter that launched a web server).
 This isn't something that

 1. Updating a participant's location (outside of just editors), as well as allowing other participant's to jump to/pin to them as they move into custom extension UI (e.g. a participant is navigating a MongoDB database using the [Azure Cosmos DB](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) extension).